-No need to miss beans on a keto / low carb diet.
-This Ham and Bean Soup recipe uses a secret, low carb bean that tastes just like the real thing!
+This Keto Ham and Bean Soup recipe uses a secret, low carb bean that tastes just like the real thing!
 Don’t believe me?
 Trust me, you’ll definitely want to give this delicious soup a try if you’re a fan of ham and bean soup and are on a low carb diet.
-It’s so good that even the most discerning of foodies won’t know this is a keto recipe!

 Yes, low carb beans!
 One of my readers Sharon asked me a while ago to make a dish with low carb beans.
 An oxymoron if you’ve ever heard one, right?